 Remove the lids if you haven’t already, and set those aside for now.

-Today when the 4 year old asked if we could make binoculars, I thought the painted Pringles cans would be perfect!
+Today when the 4 year old asked if we could make binoculars, I remembered our painted Pringles cans.
+They would be perfect!

 Staple the cans together: